AbdullahAssi/Typest/README.md

-# OpenType 🖮
+# Typest 🖮

-OpenType is a minimalistic typing speed testing app built with React and TailwindCSS that highly inspired by [MonkeyType](https://www.monkeytype.com).
+Typest is a minimalistic typing speed testing app built with React and TailwindCSS that highly inspired by [MonkeyType](https://www.monkeytype.com).
 The app allows users to test and improve their typing speed and accuracy.
 The app provides a user-friendly interface and intuitive feedback on typing performance.

 ## Live Demo

-Check out the live demo [here](https://estifanos12.github.io/OpenType/).
+Check out the live demo [here](https://estifanos12.github.io/Typest/).

 ## Current Features